Hidden Gems in Ontario That Are Yours to Discover

 3-D Print a Mini-You

 Jean-Louis Brenninkmeijer, a Dutchborn Canadaphile, has spent a decade building Little Canada, a gobsmackingly elaborate miniature model of the Great White North.
-Included at the new museum, set to open this summer, are dollhouse-sized versions of Niagara-on-the-Lake, Mont Sainte-Anne and Ottawa’s Parliament Hill, with additional sites to come later this year.
-For $79, they’ll 3-D print you as a figurine that you can place in the mini-destination of your choice.
+Included at the new museum are dollhouse-sized versions of Niagara-on-the-Lake, Mont Sainte-Anne and Ottawa’s Parliament Hill.
+For a fee, they’ll 3-D print you as a figurine (a process they refer to as “littlization“) that you can place in the mini-destination of your choice.
 Toronto.

 Ring Bell’s Bell